-Service Management, Tourism - Master of Science Programme (120 credits)
+Service Management, Tourism - Master of Science programme

-After graduation you will be able to independently and strategically develop and lead service operations in the tourism industry.
-Graduates will be able to work as managers, analysts, consultants or researchers in the event, tourism, travel, transport and hotel industries.
+After graduation, you will be able to independently and strategically develop and manage service operations in the tourism industry.
+Graduates will be able to work as managers, analysts, consultants or researchers in the events, tourism, travel, transport and hotel industries.

 English language requirements